AdwaitKulkarni58/AdwaitKulkarni58/README.md

 # Who am I:
 - Hi, I’m Adwait!
 I am currently in my fourth year majoring in Computer Science and minoring in Data Science at the University of British Columbia in Vancouver, Canada!
 - I’m interested in all things programming and logic-related!
-Especially solving puzzles and problems!
+I especially have a keen interest in real-time analysis of data and am trying to build projects that expose me to the same!
 - A weird thing about me is that I always have ideas for potential projects running through my mind throughout the day even though I hardly get the time to build any.

 <hr />